opnsense/tools/README.md

 --------------------------------------------------------

-The ports tree has a few of our modifications and is sometimes a bit ahead of HardenedBSD.
+The ports tree has a few of our modifications and is sometimes a bit ahead of FreeBSD.
 In order to keep the local changes, a skimming script is used to review and copy upstream changes:

     # make skim[-<option>]